prezi/Andr.Unit/README.md

 # Andr.Unit

-Forked from spouliot/Andr.Unit for use by Xamarin QA.
+Forked from pjcollins/Andr.Unit for use by Prezi.

 ## How To

 1. Clone all the required code from github.com

-	$ git clone git://github.com/pjcollins/Andr.Unit.git
+	$ git clone git://github.com/prezi/Andr.Unit.git

  	$ git clone git://github.com/pjcollins/MonoDroid.Dialog.git